Skip to content

 • OECD countries who have not yet committed to phase out all existing ODA investment in high-emission fossil fuels should do so now, and redirect this funding to accelerate a just energy transition.

 • Systematically capture and communicate the health, environmental and development benefits of air quality expenditure as an investment and impact opportunity.
+In doing so, improve reporting and tracking of spending on tackling air pollution, especially where funding comes from multiple government departments or agencies.

-Philanthropic foundations should:
+Philanthropic foundations and research groups should:

 • Support drastic improvements in the availability and useability of air quality data to inform policy design and enable citizens to access information about the state and sources of air they breathe.
+Ensure that once funding windows are over, the ownership of monitoring equipment and access to air quality data is transferred to relevant custodians, ideally government entities where sufficient capacity and expertise exists.

 Citizens and civil society organisations should: